Emerge: A Public Art Walkdown

 Location: OCAD U campus (51 McCaul St.)

 Born in Kazakhstan, Anna Pogossyan moved to Canada at 16 to study and pursue a career in art and design.
-Having graduated from the Environmental Design program at OCAD U, Anna now designs spaces and experiences as an interior designer and multidisciplibary artist.
+Having graduated from the Environment Design program at OCAD U, Anna now designs spaces and experiences as an interior designer and multidisciplibary artist.
 Anna is interested in exploring collective and individual experiences, and a lot of her projects revolve around the topics of nostaligia, mortality, memory, and hope.
 Anna currently lives and works in Toronto.

 Beach Beneath the Pavement